Random Access Memories: Global album launch

+Re-releases

+On 22 February 2023, Daft Punk announced that a 10th-anniversary edition of Random Access Memories would be released on 12 May.
+It has an extra disc of 35 minutes of bonus content, including unreleased demos and outtakes.
+It includes the version of "Touch" used in the video announcing Daft Punk's disbandment.
+A Dolby Atmos version of the reissue was also released.
+The reissue contained the single, "Infinity Repeating (2013 Demo)", featuring Julian Casablancas and the Voidz.
+Casablancas discussed the song in interviews in 2014.
+Daft Punk called the track their "last song ever" in its press release.
+The reissue reached number one on the Billboard Dance/Electronic Albums chart and the top 10 on the Billboard 200.

+Random Access Memories (Drumless Edition) was released on 17 November 2023.
+It includes the original 13 album tracks without drums.
+The re-release received lukewarm reviews, with Ben Cardew of Pitchfork writing that while some songs sound "bereft of life," the more orchestral songs "feel flush with vivid color."
+Jason Heffler of EDM.com gave Random Access Memories (Drumless Edition) a positive review, praising its "kaleidoscopic warmth".

 Critical reception

-Random Access Memories received widespread acclaim from critics.
-At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album gained an average score of 87, based on 47 reviews.
-The album scored higher than any other album by the duo.

-Q referred to it as "by some margin Daft Punk's best album in a career that's already redefined dance music at least twice.
+At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, Random Access Memories has an average score of 87 based on 47 reviews, indicating "universal acclaim".
+It has the highest Metacritic score of any Daft Punk album.
+Q called it "by some margin Daft Punk's best album in a career that's already redefined dance music at least twice.
 It is, in short, a mind blower."
 The Independent stated, "Random Access Memories breathes life into the safe music that dominates today's charts, with its sheer ambition ...
 It's an exciting journey, and one that, for all its musical twists and turns, has its feet planted on the dancefloor."
 Melissa Maerz of Entertainment Weekly called it "a headphones album in an age of radio singles; a bravura live performance that stands out against pro forma knob-twiddling; a jazzy disco attack on the basic house beat; a full collaboration at a time when the superstar DJ stands alone."
 She concluded her review by saying that "if EDM is turning humans into robots, Daft Punk are working hard to make robot pop feel human again."